MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 ### **General**

 The cover function block allows you to control covers such as a roller shutter or a garage door.
-Using a time variable (`T_UD`) that specifies the time to close/open a cover completely its possible to control the specific position of the cover.
-That specific position variable is maintained through power cycles using a persistent variable.
+A time variable (`T_UD`) is required that specifies the time to close/open a cover completely.
+The cover can be controled via MQTT using 'OPEN/STOP/CLOSE' commands or via a digital 'TOGGLE' input that will switch between 'OPEN/STOP/CLOSE' states.
 ---

 :rotating_light: Do not use this function block if the mechanical safety on your electric roller shutters hasn't been configured properly!